tcltk/tcl/doc/dev/value-history.md

 **NUL** *terminated array of* **char** *(C string)*

-The inspirations for the original Tcl string values were clearly the in-memory representations of C string literal values, and the arguments used by C programs to receive their command line.
+The inspirations for the original Tcl string values were clearly the in-memory representations of C string literals, and the arguments used by C programs to receive their command line.

 >	int **main**(int *argc*, char **_argv_)